wp-plugins/favicon-switcher/readme.txt

 = Features of the framework =

 This plugin uses the SL framework.
-This framework eases the creation of new plugins by providing incredible tools and frames.
+This framework eases the creation of new plugins by providing tools and frames (see dev-toolbox plugin for more info).

-For instance, a new created plugin comes with

-* A translation interface to simplify the localization of the text of the plugin ;
-* An embedded SVN client (subversion) to easily commit/update the plugin in wordpress.org repository ;
-* A detailled documentation of all available classes and methodes ;
-* etc.
+You may easily translate the text of the plugin and submit it to the developer, send a feedback, or choose the location of the plugin in the admin panel.

 Have fun !